emsig/elfe3D/README.md

 Paula Rulff, Laura M Buntin, Thomas Kalscheuer, Efficient goal-oriented  mesh refinement in 3-D finite-element modelling adapted for controlled source electromagnetic surveys, Geophysical Journal International, Volume 227, Issue
 3, December 2021, Pages 1624–1645, https://doi.org/10.1093/gji/ggab264

-and refer to the **elfe3D** the version you used with the ZENODO DOI: Link to Zenodo DOI
+and refer to the **elfe3D** the version you used via the ZENODO DOI.

 Do not forget to acknowledge MUMPS and tetgen developers!